iamkevinzhao/ce30_driver/tutorials/write_a_simple_server.md

   server.RegisterCallback(DataReceiveCB);
 ```

 Register a data receiver function.
-Every time there is a scan of point cloud data ready, the receiver function will get called.
+Every time there is a scan of point cloud data ready, the receiver function gets called.

 ```c++
   if (!server.Start()) {